 IB Theory of Knowledge 11 Recommended Prerequisite: an inquiring mind Theory of Knowledge (TOK), while a requirement for IB Diploma Candidates, is open to all students who are interested in thinking critically about what they know.
 Students explore, the role of language, emotion, perception, and reason in the acquisition of knowledge.
 The relationship between the knower (you) and knowledge and information is another key part of the course.
-This is an intellectually challenging course that will require serious contemplation on your part.
-IB Theory of Knowledge 12 Recommended Prerequisite: TOK 11, or permission of instructor
+This is an intellectually challenging course that will require serious contemplation on the student's part.
+IB Theory of Knowledge 12 Recommended Prerequisite: TOK 11, or teacher permission